gsauthof/tree-model/README.md

 often enough than the UI is blocking again.

+### Delegate Editing

+Data returned from the model is wrapped in a `QVariant`.
+Thus, it can be returned as one of several types that is supported by `QVariant`.
+Since data requests contain a role argument, one can return different types (and different content) depending on - say
+- whether the data is needed for display or edit purposes.

+When a value is accessed for editing, different types yield different edit widgets.
+For example, a `QString` is by default edited inside a `QLineEdit`, where a `QDateTime` value is edited inside a `QDateTimeEdit` widget.
+Which type is edited by what editor is configured in an editor factory class.
+A default factory class is set up, but it can be replaced with user defined one (cf. `QItemEditorFactory`, `QStandardItemEditorCreate{Base,}`).

+By default, `QVariant` only supports some of Qt's types.
+But, user defined types can be made known to it, as well - via Qt's meta type system (cf. `Q_DECLARE_METATYPE` and `QMetaType`).
+Since Qt 5.2, the meta type system also supports registering comparison and conversion function for user defined types.
+See for example `editor/delegate/value/local_time.cc` for a type where a string conversion member function is registered.
+With that `QVariant::toString()` works as expected (useful e.g. when existing code assumes string convertibility).

+For widgets that use `QAbstractItemModel`s, Qt provides another orthogonal mechanism: item delegates (cf.
+`Q{Abstract,Item,Styled}ItemDelegate`).
+Each model using widget has a default delegate that can be replaced with a user defined one.
+Such delegates can also be set for certain columns (cf.
+`QTreeView`).

+The motivation for customizing the editing of model data is that there are domain specific requirements such as validation of edited data (cf. `QValidator`) and completion during editing (cf. `QCompleter`).
+Also, specialized widgets like a calendar popup can simplify the editing process.

+The editor application contains examples for both delegating mechanism - see for example `editor/delegate/tag.*` for an delegate class that installs a domain specific completer and validator on certain widgets.
+Under `editor/delegate` there are also classes that declare custom types to the meta type system and register editor widgets.

+Whether to use the meta type system and register an editor at the factory or install explicit delegates on a widgets depends on the use case.
+For example, the state that is needed for creating the editor widget must fit into the value class when an editor factory should be used.
+A - say - small context dependent database for completing strings thus makes an explicit delegate class necessary.

 ## Architecture

 Qt provides some classes to implement data models and views.
 This